tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 unbroken.
 It is referred to as PQ/T Hybrid Scheme in
 {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.

-The same categories also apply to digital signature algorithms as used in X.509 certificates, Certificate Transparancy SCTs, OCSP statements, Remote Attestations, and any other mechanism that contributes signatures to a TLS handshake.
+The same categories also apply to digital signature algorithms as used in X.509 certificates, Certificate Transparency SCTs, OCSP statements, Remote Attestations, and any other mechanism that contributes signatures to a TLS handshake.

 # Timeline for transition {#timeline}